Ambesawi/Ambesawi/README.md

 ### Hi there 👋

-I'm Aman Brhane, a seasoned software engineer and recent graduate with a Bachelor's degree in Computer Science.
-I'm passionate about technology and innovation.
-Welcome to my GitHub repository!
+I'm Aman Brhane, a seasoned software engineer who embarked on this exciting journey after earning a Bachelor's degree in Computer Science back in 2014.
+More recently, I've sharpened my skills and expanded my horizons by graduating from the ALX Software Engineering program.

 - 🔭 I’m currently working as a freelancer, applying my skills to diverse projects.
 - 🌱 I’m always eager to expand my knowledge.
 Currently, I'm focused on learning C++, C#, network security, and AWS.